 Property auctions can quickly descend into fast-paced shootouts fuelled by adrenalin and ego as buyers fight for the front door keys.
-While it might seem daunting, our tips for buying a house at auction could help you be prepared to improve your chances of success.
+While it might seem daunting, our tips for buying a house at auction could help you be prepared at your next auction.

 1. Check out house auctions

 Trying to bid on a property at your first auction can be overwhelming, so visit a few as a spectator to get a feel for the atmosphere.
 You’ll see how the auctioneers operate and can observe the bidding strategies of the buyers.
 Getting some experience of the real thing will help you understand what’s going on and what to do when you decide to bid.